Hazelnut Combine Development

 Tire Selection

-Tire selection is tied to a design goal of minimizing soil compaction and other damage to the orchard floor.
+Tire selection was also tied to a design goal of minimizing soil compaction and other damage to the orchard floor.
 This goal is largely obtained by (1) minimizing overall machine weight, (2) using flotation tires (i.e., tires designed to provide a larger footprint for weight distribution), and (3) incorporating a tire tread design that balances traction needs with the need to minimize surface damage and/or deformation.
-Under the assumption that the self-propelled combine (as it was being planned) could weigh as much as 14,000 lbs when loaded, we searched for flotation tires with a load rating of at least 5000 lbs, a tread more common to turf tires (TRA code R-3), and a maximum diameter of 30 inches.
-The maximum 30 inches diameter was selected to avoid having to raise the machine more than this to change wheels.
+Under the assumption that the self-propelled combine (as it was being planned) could weigh as much as 14,000 lbs when loaded, we searched for flotation tires with a load rating of at least 5000 lbs, a tread more common to turf tires (TRA code R-3), and, as previously noted, a maximum diameter not too much greater than 30 inches.

 Powertrain